 Tens of millions of bison roamed the continent’s grasslands until the late 1800s.
-In 2005, American Prairie Reserve reintroduced bison to the prairie of north central Montana.
+In 2005, American Prairie reintroduced bison to the prairie of north central Montana.

 Since then, our herds have grown as we bring in more bison from other herds and calves are born each spring.
-Thanks to continued fence removal efforts, the Reserve’s three herds move freely within the Sun Prairie unit and portions of the Dry Fork and White Rock units.
+Thanks to continued fence removal efforts, American Prairie’s three herds move freely within the Sun Prairie unit and portions of the Dry Fork and White Rock units.

 Where can I see the bison?